Sérgio Oliveira

-Sérgio Miguel Relvas de Oliveira (born 2 June 1992) is a Portuguese professional footballer who plays as a central midfielder for Campeonato Brasileiro Série A club Sport Recife.
+Sérgio Miguel Relvas de Oliveira (born 2 June 1992) is a Portuguese professional footballer who plays as a central midfielder.

 He spent the better part of his career with Porto after making his first-team debut at the age of 17, going on to appear in 174 competitive matches and win three Primeira Liga championships, three Taça de Portugal and two Supertaça Cândido de Oliveira.
 He was also loaned to Beira-Mar, Mechelen, Penafiel, Nantes, PAOK and Roma, winning another double with PAOK in the 2018–19 season and the Europa Conference League with Roma in 2022.
 In the Portuguese top division, he also represented Paços de Ferreira.

 Oliveira finished second at the 2015 European Under-21 Championship with Portugal.
 He made his senior debut in 2018, being part of the squad at Euro 2020.

 Club career

 Porto

 Born in Paços de Brandão, Santa Maria da Feira, Aveiro District, Oliveira arrived at Porto's youth system in 2002, at the age of 10.
 On 17 October 2009, he became the club's youngest ever player to appear for the first team, at the age of 17 years, four months and 15 days, in a 4–0 home win against Sertanense in the third round of the Taça de Portugal; during the game, he provided an assist for Hulk in one of the goals.
 He signed a renewed contract the following month, running until June 2012 with a €30 million buyout clause.

 Oliveira was loaned to Beira-Mar of the Primeira Liga for the 2010–11 campaign.
 He debuted in the competition on 23 October 2010, playing one minute in a 1–1 away draw with Paços de Ferreira.

 In the summer of 2011, still owned by Porto, Oliveira was deemed surplus to requirements by new manager Vítor Pereira as practically all Portuguese players, and joined Belgian Pro League club Mechelen.
 He scored his first career goals on 21 September in the sixth round of the national cup away to Oostende, two in a 3–0 victory; his one goal of the league season was a consolation in a 3–2 loss at Standard Liège on 25 November.
 In the following transfer window, in the same situation, he returned to his country and signed for Penafiel in the Segunda Liga.